kavedweller/os_assignment_10_apr_10/README.md

 	<li>Ensure that your website is accessible to all users, including those with disabilities.</li>
 	<li>Test your website in multiple browsers and devices to ensure that it works as expected.</li>
 </ol>

+#### Submit Instructions :

+1. Submit your completed assignment, including the HTML and CSS files,
+1. Submit your github repository link
+1. Create a note.txt file in the repository and include your live link of your deployed version.(optional)